Navigating the college search from the comfort of your living room is not the easiest thing to do.

 All of these are valid, and make the individual follow-up appointment all that much more valuable.

-With a one-on-one appointment — whether it’s with an admissions counselor or a current student — you have the chance to get a personal touch via a phone or video call that other virtual experiences simply can’t offer.
+With a one-on-one appointment with an admissions counselor, you have the chance to get a personal touch via a phone or video call that other virtual experiences simply can’t offer.

-Take advantage of the fact that the Office of Admissions can match you up with a counselor or student who knows answers to questions you may not know you have.
-Whether you’re an out-of-state student looking for support and resources, or you want to match up with a student who is in the same field of study you want to head into, an individual appointment might be the best way to dive in.
+Take advantage of the fact that the Office of Admissions can match you up with someone who knows answers to questions you may not know you have.
+Whether you’re an out-of-state student looking for support and resources, or you want to get connected with someone who can give you more info about majors, clubs, and campus life, an individual appointment might be the best way to dive in.